Congleton: Geography

-Mossley is sometimes classed as the wealthier part of town.
-Hightown is located in Mossley.
-West Heath is an estate built in the early 1960s to the early 1980s.
-Lower Heath lies to the north of the town.
-There is also the town centre.

 Congleton is in the valley of the River Dane.
-South of the town lies an expanse of green space known locally as Priesty Fields which forms a green corridor right into the heart of the town – a rare feature in English towns.
+South of the town lies an expanse of green space known locally as Priesty Fields which forms a green corridor into the heart of the town.
 Folklore says that Priesty Fields gained its name as there was no priest performing services within the town.
 The nearest priest was based at the nearby village of Astbury.
 It is told that the priest would walk along an ancient medieval pathway which ran between the fields at the Parish Church in Astbury and St Peter's Church in Congleton.

 Economy

-The principal industries in Congleton include the manufacture of airbags and golf balls.
+The principal industries in Congleton include the manufacture of golf balls.
 There are light engineering factories near the town and sand extraction occurs on the Cheshire Plain.

 One of the most prominent industries during the nineteenth century onwards was Berisfords Ribbons, established in 1858.
 It was founded by Charles Berisford and his brothers Francis and William.
 The brothers leased part of Victoria Mill, on Foundry Bank, owning the entire factory by 1872.
 By 1898, the company had offices in London, Manchester, Leeds and Bristol.

 Congleton Market operates every Tuesday and Saturday from the Bridestones Centre.

 Until about 2000, Super Crystalate balls, made of crystalate, were manufactured by The Composition Billiard Ball Company in Congleton.
 The company was then sold by its owner to Saluc S.A., the Belgian manufacturer of Aramith Balls.
 The name Super Crystalate was retained, but the manufacturing process was integrated into the standard process used for Aramith balls.